desktopus-org/desktopus/README.md

 ./generate_workspaces.sh
 ```
 This will generate two directories:
-- `generated_workspaces/`: Contains a buildeable Docker image with all the modules specified.
+- `generated_workspaces/`: Contains a buildable Docker image with all the modules specified.
 - `generated_workspaces_zips/`: The same as `generated_workspaces` but in zip files

 ## Basic Build and Run of your workspace: